sheisc/ucc162.3/README.md

 # UCC

-## UCC: A Lightweight Open-Source C Compiler for Research and Education.
+## A Lightweight Open-Source C Compiler for Research and Education

 The original author is Wenjun Wang (Chief Architect of MIUI, Xiaomi Technology).